Who Was P.L. Travers?

 Travers had a love of Irish mythology, perhaps stemming from her father's stories when she was a child, so the friendship had a special significance.
 Through Russell, she also became friends with poet William Butler Yeats, and further explored her mythological interests studying with mystic G.I.
 Gurdjieff.

-She published the story that same year (1934), and it was an instant success.
-Five more books in the series followed over the ensuing years, the last being Mary Poppins and the House Next Door in 1989, all with illustrations by Mary Shepard (daughter of the original illustrator of Winnie the Pooh), despite their difficult relationship.
+She published the story, Mary Poppins, that same year (1934), and it was an instant success.
+Seven more books in the series followed over the ensuing years: Mary Poppins Comes Back (1935), Mary Poppins Opens the Door (1943), Mary Poppins in the Park (1952), Mary Poppins From A to Z (1962), Mary Poppins in the Kitchen (1975), Mary Poppins in Cherry Tree Lane (1982), with the last being Mary Poppins and the House Next Door in 1988, all with illustrations by Mary Shepard (daughter of the original illustrator of Winnie-the-Pooh), despite their difficult relationship.

 During World War II, Travers worked for the UK's Ministry of Information, and near the end of the war lived on a Navajo reservation in Arizona, acquiring an Indian name that she always kept secret.